-Note: For additional information on controller commands, see the SGI UV CMC Controller Software User's Guide (P/N 007-5636-00x).
+Note: For additional information on controller commands, see the SGI UV CMC Software User Guide (P/N 007-5636-00x).

 Chassis Management Controller Functions

 The following list summarizes the control and monitoring functions that the CMC performs.
 Many of the controller functions are common across all IRUs, however, some functions are specific to the type of enclosure.